 Tour du Rouge (Texas-Louisiana)

-West Yellowstone-Old Faithful Bicycle Tour is a fundraiser for several local charities in West Yellowstone, Montana.
+The charity bike ride is a fundraiser for several local charities in West Yellowstone, Montana.
 The National Park Service caps the ride at 350 participants for the 60-mile up and back ride to Old Faithful.
 The ride coincides National Public Lands Day, when no admission is required.
-Date: Sept.
-24, 2011.
+Date: September

 There are hundreds of local fund-raisers rides as well.
 In the Northwest and Pacific Coast, find the list of fund-raising rides among the calendars of bicycling events in California, Washington, Oregon and Idaho.